 The Certificate in IV and Infusion Therapy will provide evidence-based education in vascular access and set standards for infusion therapy and patient safety, with an emphasis on high-risk settings such as home care, clinics and long-term care.
 The program is geared towards working health professionals who administer or manage VADs and infusion therapy for organizations, and for those preparing for a vascular access or infusion certification exam.

-The program will be delivered in a hybrid format (online and in-person) which includes four live webcasts in the evening and a skills laboratory workshop over one weekend.
+The program will be delivered fully online or in a hybrid format (online and in-person) which includes four live webcasts in the evening and a skills laboratory workshop (this last one is offered in-person or online) .
 Participants will have the opportunity to practice their IV insertion, venipuncture, and infection control techniques firsthand in the skills laboratory.

 How You Will Benefit: